FindArticles FindArticles

 How Ear (3) fits Nothing’s lineup

-With Ear (2) out of stock, Ear (3) naturally becomes the showcase for Nothing’s latest acoustic tuning and design cues.
-Expect it to target the premium mid-tier—historically the space between the original Ear’s $149 price point and the brand’s $299 over-ears—though Nothing has not shared a number yet.
+Expect it to focus on the premium mid-tier, which has traditionally been the space between the original Ear’s $149 price point and the brand’s $299 over-ears, though Nothing has not released a figure at this point.

-Features to expect, based on prior models
+Features to look for, based on previous models

 Competitive context